-Hard knots on the forehead can often be attributed to benign bony growths called osteomas.
-Osteomas are uncommon, but these benign tumors in the bone of the skull can have a unpleasing appearance, and ;ead tp pain, sight issues.
+Forehead lumps can be caused by a variety of issues including osteomas, lipomas and unevenness of the skull caused by facial fracture.
+Hard knots on the forehead can often be attributed to benign bony growths known as osteomas.
+Osteomas are uncommon, but these benign tumors in the bone of the skull can have an unpleasing appearance which could also lead to pain and sight issues.
 Typically, they are rather slow growing in nature.
-Other bone tumors are possible and include osteoid osteomas, which can sometimes be distinguished radiologicaly.
+Other bone tumors are possible and include osteoid osteomas, which can sometimes be distinguished radiologically.

-The classic approach to the removal of forehead osteomas in an incision along the face.
-Dr. Shah preference is to recontour the bone of the forehead with the use an endoscope.
-By making the incision in the scalp, no scar is visible on the face.
-The instruments Dr. Shah uses to reshape the forehead create an improved appearance and actually feel smoother.
+The classic approach to the removal of forehead osteomas is using an incision along the face.
+Dr. Shah's preference is to recontour the bone of the forehead with the use of an endoscope.
+By making the incision in the scalp, no scar is visible on the face, making scarring virtually invisible.
+The instruments Dr. Shah uses to reshape the forehead create an improved appearance and smoother to the touch.

 Endoscopic forehead osteoma removal is done on an outpatient basis.
 Due to Dr. Shah's technique of selectively blocking nerves with local anesthesia, most patients only need minimal anesthetic, allowing for a relatively pain free experience.
 Many patients are able to return to work either the next day or in a few days.

 Traditionally speaking, the removal of osteomas utilizes a coronal scar.
+As you can see in Figure A., the path of incision is just behind the hairline.
 There are two main issues with a coronal scar.
 First of all, the scar can be seen rather easily in some patients and with some hairstyles, particularly shorter hair.
 In addition, there is a nerve from the patient called the supraorbital nerve which will be cut when performing a coronal incision.
 This nerve provides sensation to the scalp which can be disconcerting to the patient as they cannot feel their hair when brushing it or combing it.

-The other approach to removing osteomas has involved direct incision of the lesion over the skin.
-This can create a visible scar in the forehead and can result in a tradeoff of removal of the osteoma with a visible scar.
+The other approach to removing osteomas has involved direct incision of the lesion over the skin (Figure B.).
+This can create a visible scar in the forehead and can result in a trade off of removal of the osteoma with a visible scar.

 Is it painful to have an osteoma removed?

-Most patients can return to work in 1 day.
-Rarely do patient require pain medications.
+Most patients have been able to return to work in one day.
+Rarely does the patient require pain medications.

 Swelling is typically limited but can include the lower eye area and bruising can occur.
 Ice is recommended for the first 72 hours.
 Many patients fly in and out the same day as the procedure and many return to work within 24 hours.

 Dr. Shah limits the amount of dissection around the bump which can help reduce swelling.
-In addition, patients with local anesthesia often have less vasodilation and subsequent swellin
+In addition, patients with local anesthesia often have less vasodilation and subsequent swelling.

 Can the forehead osteoma return?

-It is unlikely for the osteoma to return with the approach utilized.
+It is unlikely for the osteoma to return with the approach that is utilized.

 Do I need a CT scan prior to the procedure?

-For bony lesions of the skull, Dr. Shah requires imaging prior to the procedure.
-Our office can help to arrange.
+For bony lesions of the skull, Dr. Shah does require imaging prior to the procedure.
+Our office can help to arrange this.

 Does Dr. Shah treat forehead lipomas?